Combating common equine skin problems

 Spring is often accompanied by warmer temperatures, excess moisture and the reemergence of biting insects.
 While the more moderate weather can often feel like a welcome relief — especially after a long, cold winter — this aptly monikered “mud season” can wreak havoc on a horse’s skin and coat.
 Conditions like rain rot, scratches, sweet itch and hives are more than just unsightly and uncomfortable — they can also have a significant impact on your riding and training time.

 Of course, we all know that horses are naturally sensitive beings and that skin problems are never 100% avoidable.
-Attention to proper grooming, nutrition and veterinary care can make a big difference, but we should all be prepared to recognize and treat these issues when they manifest.
+Attention to proper grooming, nutrition, supplements and veterinary care can make a big difference, but we should all be prepared to recognize and treat these issues when they manifest.
 Let’s explore four of the most common ailments, as well as some recommended treatments and steps you can take to help keep them at bay.

 Rain rot in horses